lexermal/website-weixler-me/blog/Basic-cluster-setup/02 Setup K3s.md

 The cluster needs some time to restructure itself.

 ## Setup firewall rules

+THIS DOES CURRENTLY NOT WORK, LOCAL IPS NEED TO BE ALLOWED TOO

 In order to shrink the surface of attacks we add the following firewall rules to secure the master nodes ```sudo crontab -e```.
 Adapt the ip to the nodes ips:

 ```